subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 There is a result known as the Kolmogorov Extension Theorem which states that if these distributions exist for all possible finite time instants in the interval $[0,1]$, gthen it implies the existence of a corresponding probability measure over the space of functions $x(t), 0\le t\le 1$.

+There are a couple of important properties of the Weiner Process that I want to mention before we move on to the next section:

 - Absolute Sum of variations
+- The Weiner Process has the Self Similarity property, i.e., it is Fractal

 ## Stochastic Calculus and the Ito Integral